STRATFORD FESTIVAL REBRANDING

 The festival takes place in Stratford, Ontario.
 Stratford is s walkable town (Wendlandt) with beautiful outdoor scenery including riverside paths and paddle-boating.
 Since it is in Ontario, I decided to use French as my second language for each item.

-Usually occurring between the months of April
+Usually occurring between the months of April to November.

 This system uses representational, symbolic, and abstract modes of communication in order to embody the ideas behind Stratford Festival.
 It represents the landscape and nature found in Stratford in a representational way.
 Symbolically, the geese found on each item has been dressed up to symbolize the actors in a Shakespearean play.
 The landscape is torn pieces of paper, also symbolic of the idea of plays.